-Section 4.4).
-Among other options in the literature to handle with the mixed frequency of the data, the MIDAS approach (Ghysels et al. 2006) cannot incorporate fully all the time series properties as the Common Correlated Effects (CCE) estimator and its varieties can.
-Moreover, converting data from low frequency to high frequency is often criticized because of its unrealistic assumptions.
+To investigate the consequences of omitted variables, we conduct a robustness check, where capital stock (proxy for K) and population (proxy for L) with annual frequencies are added into the model (see Section 4.4).
+Among other options in the literature for handling the mixed frequency of the data, the MIDAS approach (Ghysels et al. 2006) cannot incorporate the time series properties as fully as the CCE estimator and its varieties.
+Moreover, converting data from low frequency to high frequency is often criticized due to its unrealistic assumptions.